LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-interfaces/README.md

 [List&lt;T&gt; Documentation](http://docs.oracle.com/javase/8/docs/api/java/util/List.html)

 This interface is also implemented by the `ArrayList<T>` class, which we've been using throughout this course.
-In face, `List<T>` extends `Iterable<T>`.
+In fact, `List<T>` extends `Iterable<T>`.
 An interface may extend another interface, in the same way that classes may extend each other.

 **Example**